mhpixxio/grpcbenchmarking/readme.txt

     2.1.1.
 Sending big data to server
     2.1.2.
 Receiving big data from server
     2.1.3.
 Sending small data to server and receiving small data 2.1.4.
-Sending a lot of small data to server simultaniously 2.1.5.
+Sending a lot of small data to server simultaneously 2.1.5.
 Sending a lot of small data to server after one another 2.2.
 Using Files
     2.2.1.
 Uploading a file to the server